dbolton/SolidBackup/CONTRIBUTING.md

 ## Create installer
 See "https://electronjs.org/docs/tutorial/application-distribution" and "https://github.com/electron-userland/electron-builder/"

-1. Open **Command Prompt**
+1. Open **Command Prompt**.
-2. Navigate to the Solid Backup directory
+2. Navigate to the Solid Backup directory.
 3. Create the installer by typing: `yarn dist`

 Note: If your anti-virus program repeatedly tries to delete the final installer, try running `yarn dist` from command prompt _without_ administrative permission.

+## Update dependencies
+1. Open **Command Prompt**.
+2. Navigate to the Solid Backup directory.
+3. Create the installer by typing: `yarn add [package name]`

+See package.json for a list of dependencies.